Hobart Nurses' Conference

 - : Hobart TAS 7000

-Every year Ausmed Education holds a Nurses’ Conference specifically designed for your location aimed at assisting you to rapidly get up-to-date on current nursing topics.
-Attend this local Nurses’ Conference to close gaps that in your knowledge and skills.
+Every year Ausmed Education holds a Nurses’ Conference specifically designed for your location aimed at assisting you to get rapidly up-to-date on current nursing topics.
+Attend this local nurses’ conference to gain a broad range of clinical and professional updates relevant to your practice.
+Take time out and network with like-minded colleagues.
 Find out:

 - What are some of the health priorities that you need to know about?